 |Usually, it is more objective than subjective||Usually, it is more subjective than objective|

 |A tree structure with many branches and clusters||Radial structure|

 |Very flexible layout – free-form structure||Less flexible structure compared to a concept map|

 There are many definitions for these graphic organizers, but here are the simplest and most understandable:

 - Concept map

 The concept map was developed by Dr. Joseph D. Novak from Cornell University in 1972.
-He defines it as a graphical representation which organizes knowledge.
+He defines it as a graphical representation that organizes knowledge.
 It includes concepts and the relationships between them indicated by linking words or linking phrases.

 - Mind map